stefanZorcic/scaling-book/gpus.md

 ## How Do Collectives Work on GPUs?

 GPUs can perform all the same collectives as TPUs: ReduceScatters, AllGathers, AllReduces, and AllToAlls.
 Unlike TPUs, the way these work changes depending on whether they’re performed at the node level (over NVLink) or above (over InfiniBand).
 All these collectives are implemented by NVIDIA in the NCCL (pronounced "nickel") library which is open-sourced [here](https://github.com/NVIDIA/nccl).
+NVIDIA is also developing a new [NVSHMEM](https://developer.nvidia.com/nvshmem) library that overlaps with NCCL.
 While NCCL uses a variety of implementations depending on latency requirements/topology ([details](https://github.com/NVIDIA/nccl/issues/1415#issuecomment-2310650081)), from here on, we’ll discuss a theoretically optimal model over a switched tree fabric.

 ### Intra-node collectives